pni-lab/connattractor/docs/01-paper.md

 (i.e. $a_i^{(1)} = -a_i^{(2)}$).
 For simplicity, we set the temperature parameter for the rest of the paper to a value resulting in 4 distinct attractor states ($\beta=0.4$).

-Connectome-based Hopfield networks, without any modifications, always converge to an equilibrium state.
+FCHNs, without any modifications, always converge to an equilibrium state.
-To incorporate stochastic fluctuations in neuronal activity {cite:p}`robinson2005multiscale`, we introduce weak Gaussian noise to the FCHN relaxation procedure.
+To incorporate stochastic fluctuations in neuronal activity {cite:p}`robinson2005multiscale`, we introduced weak Gaussian noise to the FCHN relaxation procedure.
 This procedure, referred to as stochastic relaxation, prevents the system from reaching equilibrium and, somewhat similarly to stochastic DCM {cite:p}`daunizeau2012stochastic`, induces complex system dynamics (equivalent to brain activity fluctuations in our framework).
-Such a system may traverse extensive regions of the state space, in a way largely shaped by the "gravitational pull" (the so-called "basins") of multiple attractor states ({numref}`attractors`B).
+Such a system may traverse extensive regions of the state space, visiting the basins of multiple attractor states ({numref}`attractors`B).

 We hypothesise that the resulting dynamics capture essential characteristics of spontaneous activity fluctuations in the brain and can serve as a valuable generative computational model for large-scale brain dynamics.
 To sample the resulting state space, we obtained 100,000 iterations of the stochastic relaxation procedure with a Hopfield network initialized with the mean functional connectome in study 1.

 Next, in order to enhance interpretability, we conducted a principal component analysis (PCA) on the resulting state space sample and obtained the first two principal components.
 These components were used to construct a low-dimensional embedding ({numref}`attractors`B, bottom plot).
 The PCA embedding exhibited high consistency across different values of $\beta$ and $\sigma$ ({numref}`attractors`E).
 For all subsequent analyses, we set $\sigma=0.37$, which was determined through a coarse optimization procedure aimed at reconstructing the bimodal distribution of empirical data in the same projection ({numref}`attractors`E, see Methods for details).
 On the low-dimensional embedding, which we refer to as the *FCHN projection*, we observed a clear separation of the attractor states ({numref}`attractors`C), with the two symmetric pairs of attractor states located at the extremes of the first and second PC.
 To map the attractor basins on the space spanned by the first two PCs ({numref}`attractors`C), we obtained the attractor state of each point visited during the stochastic relaxation and fit a multinomial logistic regression model to predict the attractor state from the first two PCs.
 The resulting model accurately predicted attractor states of arbitrary brain activity patterns, achieving a cross-validated accuracy of 96.5%.
 The attractor basins were visualized by using the decision boundaries obtained from this model. ({numref}`attractors`C).
 We propose the 2-dimensional FCHN projection depicted on ({numref}`attractors`C) as a simplified representation of brain dynamics, and use it as a basis for all subsequent analyses in this work.